-Finally, a to-do-list to improve Chinese reading skills
+A to-do-list to improve Chinese reading skills

 The only way to improve Chinese reading skills is to read more, and read more level appropriate materials.

 In this aspect, the world is friendlier to high level students.
 The materials they can read are everywhere, news papers, magazines, novels, essays.
-You name it.
-But everywhere low level students look, they only see tons of Chinese characters they have not learned.
-For them, the best reading materials are their textbooks, especially the ones having a tight control of the vocabulary used.

 Listening plays an important role for students to get a good sense of Chinese language rhythm, which helps tremendously when they read.
 And listening to level appropriate materials is critical.